 A Lasting Power of Attorney cannot be used until it has been registered at the Office of the Public Guardian (OPG).
 We usually recommend applying to register the document immediately, even if you do not intend your Attorneys to use it straight away.
 We can deal with the registration for you.
 There is a fee charged by the OPG.

-Holdens Solicitors will store your Lasting Power of Attorney free of charge until such time as you may need it.
+Holdens will store your Lasting Power of Attorney free of charge until such time as you may need it.

 You can revoke your Lasting Power of Attorney at any time whilst you still have capacity.